Supplier Ordering, Delivery & Packaging Instructions

 a) Products Deemed as Repairable by the Supplier

-The Supplier, by way of agreement with Winc Merchandising Department, can submit a request to have a product deemed as “repairable”, upon which Winc will need to transact the product differently with their client.
-In the absence of notification / agreement otherwise items under $500 value will be deemed non-repairable.
+The Supplier, by way of agreement with the Winc Merchandising Department, can submit a request to have a product deemed “repairable”.
+If a product is deemed repairable, Winc will need to transact the product differently with their customer.
+In the absence of notification / agreement otherwise, items under $500 in value will be deemed non-repairable.

 A repairable item can include, but is not limited to: Office Machinery, Office Furniture, Electronic Equipment, and Luggage.

-If the request is declined the product will then be deemed as an NQA return from Winc clients, and Winc will require immediate credit for the defective goods.
+If the request is declined the product will then be deemed as an NQA return from Winc customers, and Winc will require immediate credit for the defective goods.

 c) Where goods have been picked up for repair by the Supplier, the Supplier agrees that:

 • All repair costs will be paid for by the Supplier at no extra cost to Winc.